itaifish/Sprocket-Pan/README.md

 ## Roadmap

-- Add workspaces
+- Add workspaces ☐
-- Import / Export work
+- Import / Export work ❗
   - Imports from:
-    - Sprocket Pan
+    - Sprocket Pan ☐
-    - Postman
+    - Postman ☐
-    - Insomnia
+    - Insomnia ☐
+    - Swagger / OpenAPI ❗
-- Refactor global state
+- Refactor global state ☐
-- Refactor Environment input/output (Janky)
+- Refactor Environment input/output (Janky) ✅
-- Show debug logs option in settings
+- Show debug logs option in settings ☐
-- Scratchpad (Requests / Scripts not associated with a service)
+- Scratchpad (Requests / Scripts not associated with a service) ☐
-- Secrets Handling
+- Secrets Handling ☐
-  - Let certain fields in environments be secrets
+  - Let certain fields in environments be secrets ☐
-  - Don't export secrets in exports
+  - Don't export secrets in exports ☐
-  - Maybe put secrets in a seperate file that can be gitignored?
+  - Maybe put secrets in a seperate file that can be gitignored? ☐
-  - Secret encryption when stored locally? idk
+  - Secret encryption when stored locally? idk ☐
-- Inputs/outputs besides JSON
+- Inputs/outputs besides JSON ☐
-- Command Pallete
+- Command Pallete ☐
-- Run Sprocket Pan in CLI
+- Run Sprocket Pan in CLI ☐
-- Automatic Updates (No need to redownload the program)
+- Automatic Updates (No need to redownload the program) ☐